venovako/VecJac/README.md

 # VecJac
-Vectorization of the Jacobi-type methods for the (G)SVD and the (G)EVD
+Vectorization of the Jacobi-type methods for the SVD and the EVD